How Do Headphones Work? A Comprehensive Guide To Understanding Headphone Technology

 One of the main advantages of in-ear headphones is their portability.
 They are lightweight, easy to carry, and can be quickly stored in a pocket or bag.
 In-ear headphones also offer excellent noise isolation, as they create a seal in the ear canal that blocks out external noise.
 This makes them perfect for use in noisy environments or during physical activities.

-In-ear headphones come in two main designs: earbuds and in-ear monitors (IEMs).
+In-ear come in two main designs: earbuds and in-ear monitors (IEMs).
 Earbuds rest on the outer ear and are often included with smartphones or portable music players.
 They are a more budget-friendly option but may sacrifice some sound quality.
 On the other hand, IEMs are inserted deeper into the ear canal and provide better sound isolation and audio fidelity.
 They are favored by musicians, audio professionals, and audiophiles.

 Table: Types of Headphones